zhaohuanqdcn/tp/docs/DeveloperGuide.md

 *   The DateTime is converted into various different formats before comparing with the keyword.
 This ensures that natural searching like "Nov" and "November" are correctly matched.

-### List meeting command
+### List meeting & contact command

 #### Implementation

-The list meeting mechanism is facilitated by `ListMeetingCommand`.
-It extends `Command`.
+The list meeting / contact mechanism is facilitated by `ListMeetingCommand` and `ListContactCommand` respectively.
+They both extend `Command`.

 -   `ListMeetingCommand#execute()` —  Lists out all the meetings stored in the address book.

+-   `ListContactCommand#execute()` —  Lists out all the contacts stored in the address book.

 #### Design consideration:

 ##### Aspect: Why not use find?

-*   Adding a syntax like `findmeeting` with empty keyword makes the list operation less intuitive.
-As `listmeeting` is a frequently used functionality, we decide to have a separate command.
+*   Adding a syntax like `findmeeting` / `findcontact` with empty keyword makes the list operation less intuitive.
+As `listmeeting` / `listcontact` is a frequently used functionality, we decide to have a separate command.

-### Clear meeting command
+### Clear meeting & contact command

 #### Implementation

-The clear meeting mechanism is facilitated by `ClearMeetingCommand`.
-It extends `Command`.
+The clear meeting / contact mechanism is facilitated by `ClearMeetingCommand` / `ClearContactCommand` respectively.
+They both extend `Command`.

 -   `ClearMeetingCommand#execute()` —  Deletes all the meetings stored in the address book.

+-   `ClearContactCommand#execute()` —  Deletes all the contacts stored in the address book.

 #### Design consideration:

 ##### Aspect: Why not use delete?

 *   Adding a syntax like `deletemeeting all` command makes it hard to parse `DeleteMeetingCommand`, and `clearmeeting` itself is not very often used.
+The same applies for contacts.

 ### Undo command